watchthelight/pawtech-v2/docs/MOD-HANDBOOK.md

 ---

-## 11. Bot Account Detection
+## 11. Server Audit Tools

 ### Overview

-The server uses automated tools to detect and flag suspicious bot accounts.
-This helps maintain community quality by identifying:
+The server uses automated tools to detect and flag suspicious accounts and inappropriate content.
+The `/audit` command has two subcommands:
-- Mass-created bot accounts
-- Raid participants
-- Inactive/abandoned accounts with suspicious patterns
+- `/audit members` — Detect bot-like accounts

-### The `/audit` Command
+- `/audit nsfw` — Scan member avatars for NSFW content

 **Who can use it:** Community Managers and Bot Developer only

+### `/audit members` — Bot Account Detection

-The `/audit` command performs a bulk scan of all server members and flags accounts that match bot-like patterns.
+The `/audit members` command performs a bulk scan of all server members and flags accounts that match bot-like patterns.

 #### What gets detected: